 PUBLIC SAFETY AND INFRASTRUCTURE

 POLICE PROTECTION.
 A State Police post is located in the City of East Tawas.
 The post has 17 patrol officers and 11 patrol units.
 The County Sheriff s Office is located in Tawas City.
-There are five Sergeants, one Captain, one Undersheriff, one Sheriff, one animal control officer, three dispatchers and nine correction officers.
+There is one Sheriff, one Undersheriff, one Captain / Jail Administrator, one admin Sergeant, one road patrol Deputy, two part-time secondary road patrol Deputies, two part-time recreational Deputies, four corrections corporals and eight corrections officers, 3 part-time corrections officers, one animal control Deputy, five full-time civilian dispatchers and one part-time civilian dispatcher.
 East Tawas, Tawas City, and Oscoda Township provide municipal police departments featuring certified officers with the power to arrest and provide police protection.
 The Tawas Police Authority has four full time sworn officers.
 Three patrol full time– the fourth serves as the Chief, and also performs some patrol duty in addition to his administrative tasks.
 Oscoda Township has nine patrolling police officers, one detective, and two part time officers.
 Oscoda Township also provides police services under a contract with AuSable Township.
 The balance of Iosco County relies upon either the Iosco County Sheriffs Department or the Michigan State Police for police protection.
 The County Jail is the lock-up facility in the county, and is used by all local police departments.
 Located in the City of Tawas City, the jail capacity is currently 65.

 FIRE PROTECTION and EMERGENCY DISPATCH SERVICES.
 The population and government units of Iosco County depend upon eight separate volunteer fire departments, interconnected by a Mutual Aid Agreement that includes membership from neighboring Ogemaw County as well.
 An enhanced 911 (E911) Authority was established and became operational In April of 1996.
 The Authority is made up of representatives from the State Police, Sheriffs Department, City of East Tawas, Tawas Police Authority, Oscoda Township Police Department, City of Tawas City, County Board of Commissioners, East Tawas Fire Department and Oscoda Township Fire Department.
 The 911 facility is located northeast of East Tawas on US-23 in Baldwin Centre, Baldwin Township in the former County Annex Building.
 Dispatching services utilize state-of-the-art computer systems to receive emergency calls and to direct fire, police and ambulance units to the emergency scene.